TomHinkle.net

 Cyclist

-Around five years ago I made the jump from regular old bike-commuter to bonafide cycling nut.
+Around six years ago I made the jump from regular old bike-commuter to bonafide cycling nut.

 I have three bikes I ride a lot now: